 - Case studies – Link to a blog on your website showcasing happy customers

 - Stories from your business – Tell them about a cause you support or introduce a new member of your team

 - Lifestyle – A great holiday read, a recipe using your products

 - Important Information – Let customers know if your business is closed over a holiday period or advise them of changes to deliveries etc

 Design and Images

 Bring your company branding to the fore.
 Your email is not the same as a print brochure but images do sell.
 For longer form content you can add a ‘Read More’ button or use a link included in the sentence, that directs readers back to a blog or news page on your website.
-Software like Mailchimp or Active Campaign can really helo you simplify this,
+Software like Mailchimp or Active Campaign can really help you simplify this.